pomerium/pomerium/docs/docs/k8s/ingress.md

 ### Helm

 Our instructions for [Installing Pomerium Using Helm](/docs/k8s/helm.md) includes the Ingress Controller as part of the documented configuration.
+You can confirm by looking for this line in `pomerium-values.yaml`:

 ```yaml